Vidhi-Tayal/Python-Questions-of-Practical/README.md

 19. Write a menu driven program to perform the following functions on strings:
 a.
 Find the length of string
 b.
 Return maximum of three strings
 c.
-Accept a string and replace every successive character with ‘#’ ExampleFor Given string ‘Hello World’ returned string is ‘H#l#o W#r#d’.
+Accept a string and replace every successive character with ‘#’ Example - For Given string ‘Hello World’ returned string is ‘H#l#o W#r#d’.
 d.
 Find number of words in the given string
 20. Write a Python program to perform the following using list:
 a.
 Check if all elements in list are numbers or not